dasollee2525/2021-SWE-AIProject/README.md

 ## How to use

 ### Input Command
-When executing the BiLSTM4VAT model, execute the following code inside the src/ directory.
-The model will use the pretrained word embedding weights given by default.

-When executing the SemiPretSeq2Seq model, execute the following code inside the src/utils/pretrain/ directory.
-This model is only for pretraining the word embeddings for BiLSTM4VAT.
 ```
 python main.py
 ```

 ### Output Example

 ```
 [ 1] TRAIN loss: 0.546, acc: 41.414, lr: 0.001000 ....
 VALID loss: 1.099, acc: 32.484, best_loss: 1.099 .... patience: 0
 ...
 TEST loss: 1.034, acc: 47.826
 ```

 The `main.py` will be executed with hyperparameters above.
-You can change the hyperparameter by changing `options.py` in `src`.
+You can change the hyperparameter by changing `options.py` in `src/` directory.
 The model created by `main.py` will be saved in model as `your_model_default(pretrained)_base(vat)_(unlabeld_ratio).py`.